 Safe vessel loading and stability

-For example, overloading your boat may reduce freeboard, making your boat less able to resist waves and more likely to be swamped.
+Overloading your boat may reduce freeboard – how high the side of your boat sits above water – making your boat less able to resist waves, and more likely to be swamped and capsize.

 |Length of vessel||Maximum passengers|

 |3 m to less than 3.5 m||Three people|

 |3.5 m to less than 4.5 m||Four people|

 |4.5 m to less than 5 m||Five people|